Herm71/hds-storefront-child/README.md

 [![GitHub version](https://badgen.net/github/license/micromatch/micromatch)](/github/:topic<license>/:Herm71/:hds-storefront-child)

 Child theme of WooCommerce [Storefront](https://woocommerce.com/storefront/) theme for the [HomeDecorSpecialists](https://homedecorspecialists.com) eCommerce website.
+Based on [Homestore](https://themes.woocommerce.com/homestore/) child theme

 The purpose of developing this theme is to add customizations such as Google Analytics and additional CSS without affecting the parent theme.